openSUSE/news-o-o/_posts/2011-10-16-opensuse-weekly-news-197.markdown

 Late last Tuesday night, Linus Torvalds [issued](http://thread.gmane.org/gmane.linux.kernel/1199406) the ninth release
       candidate of Linux 3.1.
-Since then, some further corrections have been integrated into the main development branch; however, in the past few days there have not been any new hints on when Linux 3.1 might get released â€“ but it is likely to be released some time this week, or next week at the latest, as [indicated](http://www.h-online.com/open/features/Kernel-Log-Coming-in-3-1-Part-4-Drivers-1346605.html) by Torvalds when releasing RC7.
+Since then, some further corrections have been integrated into the main development branch; however, in the past few days there have not been any new hints on when Linux 3.1 might get released – but it is likely to be released some time this week, or next week at the latest, as [indicated](http://www.h-online.com/open/features/Kernel-Log-Coming-in-3-1-Part-4-Drivers-1346605.html) by Torvalds when releasing RC7.

 Linus Torvalds explained in his [release email](http://thread.gmane.org/gmane.linux.kernel/1199406) that in RC9,